VOLT

 What the cluster layer needs

-Each team cluster is a separate operational concern.
-A connected cluster is expected to run the daemon plus the local services it depends on, and to have working Docker support because containers and notebooks rely on it.
+Each team cluster runs the daemon plus the local services it depends on and requires working Docker support for containers and notebooks.
+A healthy cluster deployment requires:

 • valid cloud connection settings,